 This is the average salary including housing, transport, and other benefits.
-Physical Therapist salaries vary drastically based on experience, skills, gender, or location.
+Physical Therapist salaries in Saudi Arabia vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Physical Therapist salaries in Saudi Arabia range from 11,600 SAR per month (starting salary) to 39,100 SAR per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Physical Therapist in Saudi Arabia range from 11,600 SAR (starting salary) to 39,100 SAR (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.